simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_1/tf-idf_2.png" alt="TF-IDF 2" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-Once the vectorizer is fitted and the transformation is complete, we get the following outputs:
+Once the vectoriser is fitted and the transformation is complete, we get the following outputs:

 - `get_feature_names_out()`: This returns a list of all the tokens that the vectoriser has found.